Skip to content

 Your Equity Position

 You need enough equity to qualify.
-Many lenders cap total borrowing somewhere around 80% to 85% of the home’s value, though exact limits vary.
-You can use our home equity calculator to get an idea of your equity.
+Many lenders cap total borrowing somewhere around 80% to 85% of the home’s value, though exact limits vary by lender, loan size, property type and credit profile.
+You can use a home equity calculator to estimate your equity.

 Your Credit And Debt Profile

 Stronger credit usually improves pricing.
-You should also confirm that the new payment fits comfortably within your budget.
+Before applying, confirm that the new payment fits comfortably within your budget and that the loan does not simply move the same debt problem into your home equity.

 Your Full Debt List

-List every debt you plan to pay off, including balances, interest rates, your monthly payment, and payoff target.
+List every debt you plan to pay off, including the balance, interest rate, monthly payment and payoff target.
+This helps you compare the home equity loan with your current repayment path.

 Your Real Payoff Plan